Programs & Events

 Selection Process

-While tailored to AIA Emerging Professionals (Associate AIA or AIA members within their first 10 years of licensure) participation in CivicLAB is open to all design professionals and limited to a maximum of 20 participants.
-Participants will be selected on the basis of a nomination and statement of interest.
-Criteria for acceptance to the program will include expressed interest in becoming involved in community advocacy or prior involvement in community organizations.
-Participants are encouraged to get sponsored by their employee with a nomination statement; however, scholarships will be available for members who need financial assistance or are in school.
+While tailored to AIA Emerging Professionals (Associate AIA or AIA members within their fist 10 years of licensure) participation in CivicLAB is open to al design professionals and limited to a maximum number of 12 participants.
+Participants will be selected on the basis of nomination and statement of interest expressing interest in becoming involved in community advocacy or prior involvement in community organizations.
+Participants are encouraged to seek sponsorship from their employer; however, scholarships will be available for members who need financial assistance or are in school.
 Applicants may self-nominate.

 Tuition and Funding

 Tuition is $100 for AIA Members/$150 for Non-Members.
 Scholarships are available to participants for whom funding is a challenge.
-Tuition is due after applicants are selected for the program and prior to the first session in February.
+Tuition is due after applicants are selected for the program and prior to the first session.

 How to Apply